-The Advanced Placement Biology course is designed to be the equivalent of two 4-credit college introductory biology courses usually taken by biology majors during the first year (8 credits in total).
+1425 The Advanced Placement Biology course is designed to be the equivalent of two 4-credit college introductory biology courses Advanced Placement Biology usually taken by biology majors during the first year (8 credits in total).
 The two main goals of AP Biology are to help students to develop a conceptual framework for modern biology and an appreciation of science as a process.
 Four big ideas (The Process of Evolution Drives the Diversity & Unity of Life, Biological Systems Utilize Free Energy & Molecular Building Blocks to Grow, Reproduce & Maintain Dynamic Homeostasis, Living Systems Store, Retrieve, Transmit & Respond to Information Essential to Life Processes, Biological Systems Interact, and these Systems and their Interactions Possess Complex Properties) guide the student through AP Biology.
 Laboratory activities are at a higher level than regular biology labs and are geared toward providing students with advanced laboratory skills.
 Students do a minimum of 8 inquiry-based labs as part of this course.
+There are required summer reading and writing assignments.